gogogarrett/lotus-crud/README.md

-# Slitr
+# Lotus-crud
 A play with Lotus.
-I'm looking to try to create a basic CMS.
-I'm getting the ground work in place for [rails camp!](https://ti.to/ruby-australia/rails-camp-perth-2014)
+CRUD a resource.

 ## Goals
 - [x] have fun
-- [ ] get familar with Lotus
+- [x] get semi-familar with Lotus
 - [ ] explore alternative ways to develop applications
 - [ ] .. drink beer